AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

-The objective of this experiment is to predict whether a vehicle can climb a certain slope based on estimated friction coefficients.
-Specifically, we calculate the maximum slope angle $\theta_{max}^u$ that a vehicle can ascend on certain ground type $u$,
+\myparagraph{Slope Climbing Test} \bl{assess whether the estimated friction coefficients can reliably predict the maximum slope angle $\theta_{\text{max}}^u$ that a vehicle can ascend.} This threshold angle is

-where $\mu^u_{pred}$ is estimated friction coefficient via the lower-level optimization introduced in \sref{sec:finetuning_real}.
-The optimization is performed on a sequence of 3-5 minutes driving data on ground type $u$.
+where $\mu^u_{\text{pred}}$ is the estimated friction coefficient via the lower-level optimization introduced in \sref{sec:finetuning_real}.
+The optimization is performed on a sequence of 3-5 minutes of driving data on ground type $u$.
 We conducted real-world tests on slopes with different surface materials, including \textit{wood, foam, cardboard}, and a \textit{shampoo-covered board}.
 To further assess generalizability, we replaced the standard rubber tire surface with alternative materials such as plastic (3D printed) and paper.
 The experimental setups are shown in \fref{fig:slope}.
-The results, summarized in \tref{tab:slope}, indicate that the predicted angles align well with the observed outcomes.
+As summarized in \tref{tab:slope}, the predicted maximum slope angles closely match the observed results.
 Notably, the predictions are more accurate for low-friction surfaces.
 This is because the vehicle exhibits more pronounced slipping when friction is low, providing a greater number of valid data points for learning the Stribeck curve.
-This experiment validated that the lower-level optimization can accurately estimate friction coefficients from driving data, providing high-quality pseudo-labels for the neural module to learn from real-world environments.